-The European Commission’s Climate-Neutral and Smart Cities Mission operates in this context and is aimed at achieving the targets of the European Climate Law and European Green Deal, i.e. reducing EU’s emissions by 55% by 2030 to become the first climate-neutral continent by 2050.
-Naturally, cities play a crucial role, as the ground zero for action to achieve this goal.
+The European Commission’s Climate-Neutral and Smart Cities Mission operates in this context and is aimed at achieving the targets of the European Climate Law and European Green Deal – reducing the EU’s emissions by 55% by 2030 to become the first climate-neutral continent by 2050.
+Naturally, cities play a crucial role.
 While a number of cities in Europe have expressed interest and made commitments to reduce their Green House Gas (GHG) emissions, only a handful of them have adopted a target for climate neutrality by 2030.
-Through the mission, this gap is sought to be addressed, mobilizing local authorities, citizens, businesses, investors as well as regional and national authorities to deliver at least “100 Climate-Neutral and Smart Cities by 2030” and ensure that cities act as experimentation and innovation hubs to enable all European cities to follow suit by 2050.
+Through the mission, the EU is seeking to address this gap, mobilizing local authorities, citizens, businesses, investors as well as regional and national authorities to deliver at least 100 Climate-Neutral and Smart Cities by 2030 and ensure that these cities act as experimentation and innovation hubs to enable all European cities to follow suit by 2050.

-Inaugurated on 1st October 2021, NetZeroCities will support European Cities to drastically cut down GHG emissions through climate action to achieve ‘climate neutrality’.
+Inaugurated on 1st October 2021, NetZeroCities supports European cities to drastically cut down GHG emissions through climate action to achieve climate neutrality.

 Coordinated by EIT Climate-KIC, 33 partners from 13 countries will tailor advanced capabilities related to systemic change, citizen engagement and democratic governance, capital and financial structuring, and social innovation, to ensure cities have access to the best expertise available anywhere in the world.

 The program will support the EU’s Mission of “100 Climate-Neutral and Smart Cities by 2030”, by seeking to scale the activities of this project across 100 cities, and to tackle the unprecedented capital investments needed to make such a transformation possible.